-As a teacher who grew up as part of two families I have always had a passion for understanding how to best help children cope with separation and divorce.
-As much as we all hope it wont happen to us, divorce is a constant in our society and there are many, many children and their parents doing their best to cope and move forward in a positive way when a marriage goes wrong.
+As a teacher who grew up with two families I have always had a passion for understanding how to best help children cope with separation and divorce.
+As much as we all hope it wont happen to us, there are many, many children and their parents doing their very best to cope and move forward in a positive way when a marriage goes wrong.
 I recently asked fellow early childhood blogger, Angelique Felix, to share a little of her story of coping with separation and her strategies for minimising the impact on her then 3 year old daughter, Chanel…

 “Love means being together.
 Unconditional love means letting go.”